GFDRR/rdl-standard/docs/glossary.md

 ## Climate and disaster risk assessment

-A qualitative or quantitative approach to determine the nature and extent of climate [disaster risk](#disaster-risk) by analysing potential [hazards](#hazard) and evaluating existing conditions of [exposure](#exposure) and [vulnerability](vulnerability) that together could harm people, property, services, livelihoods and the environment on which they depend.
+A qualitative or quantitative approach to determine the nature and extent of climate and [disaster risk](#disaster-risk) by analysing potential [hazards](#hazard) and evaluating existing conditions of [exposure](#exposure) and [vulnerability](vulnerability) that together could harm people, property, services, livelihoods and the environment on which they depend.

 An impact or risk model (also damage model; loss model) is used to combine hazard, exposure and vulnerability components to calculate the [impact](#disaster-impact) or single or multiple events.